 Let’s make the Sriracha Honey Mustard Dressing for our Crispy Chicken Salad:

 - The sriracha honey mustard dressing plays a two-part roll.
 First, it flavors the chicken tenders as they hang out in the buttermilk.
 And second, we’ll use the remaining sauce as the dressing on our salad.

-- To make the dressing, you’ll need a little bbq sauce, honey, sriracha, mustard, mayonnaise, and apple cider vinegar.
-Combine it all in a bowl with a whisk, no need to get the blender out or anything!
+- To make the dressing, grab your favorite bbq sauce, honey, sriracha, mustard, mayonnaise, and apple cider vinegar.
+Then just combine it all in a bowl with a whisk, no need to get the blender out or anything!

 - Have you ever used mayonnaise to marinate meat or poultry?
 If not, you’re in for a big surprise!
-It’s something that I picked up from my mom, and it’s her key ingredient in homemade Persian chicken kebabs.
+It’s something that I picked up from my mom, and it’s the most essential ingredient in her homemade Persian chicken kebabs.
 The mayo tenderizes the chicken to the point where it just melts in your mouth.
 Holy deliciousness!
-Ever since then, I’ve been using it in my grilled chicken marinade and the tenders for today’s crispy chicken salad.
+Since then, I’ve been using it in my grilled chicken marinade and the tenders for today’s crispy chicken salad.